How Imran Khan campaigns from prison in Pakistan: AI and clandestine canvassing - ExBulletin

 How Imran Khan campaigns from prison in Pakistan: AI and clandestine canvassing

-LAHORE/KARACHI, Pakistan – Days before Pakistan's Feb.
-8 election, a masked and veiled Komal Asghar led a team of similarly dressed women through the alleys of the eastern city of Lahore.
+LAHORE/KARACHI, Pakistan, Feb 5 (Reuters) – Days before Pakistan's Feb.
+8 elections, Komal Asghar, masked and veiled, led a team of similarly dressed women through the alleys of the city of Lahore, in the east of the country.

 Their mission: knock on doors and distribute campaign leaflets adorned with photos of the imprisoned former prime minister, Imran Khan.